Carapace Atlanta

 Come out of your shell!

-Every fourth Tuesday of the month, ordinary raconteurs tell true, personal, five-minute (or so) stories on a pre-selected theme.
+Every second Tuesday of the month, ordinary raconteurs tell true, personal, five-minute (or so) stories on a pre-selected theme.
 Topics have included, for example, "Scars," and "Feuds & Rivalries."

 Our hilarious host, Cris Gray, guides us through.